Fox River Settlement: History

 Knud Slogvig, who came in 1834, did not buy land but somewhat later returned east and in 1835, went back to Norway.
 There, he married a sister of the Slooper, Ole Olson Hetletvedt and became largely instrumental in bringing about the emigration of 1836.
 Elmer Baldwin's History of La Salle County (1877) also states that Oliver Canuteson, Oliver Knutson, Christian Olson, and Ole Olson Hetletvedt came to the county in 1834, but the date is uncertain.
 With regard to Christian Olson, it appears that he came in 1836 or possibly not till 1837, while also Hetletvedt seems to be dated about two years too early.
 Among those who came in 1836 are Ole Olson Hetletvedt and Gudmund Sandsberg.

 Relative to the founders of the Fox River Settlement, Gudmund Haugaas, one of the two first to record the purchase of land, had married Julia, the daughter of Thomas Madland, in Orleans County, New York in 1827.
 She died in Rutland Township, in 1846; and he later married Caroline Hervig, a sister of Henrik Hervig (Harwick).
 He had ten children by his first wife.
-In Illinois, he joined the Mormon Church and became an elder in that church, practicing medicine at the same time.
+In Illinois, he joined the Church of Jesus Christ of Latter-day Saints and became an elder in that church, practicing medicine at the same time.
 He died of cholera on the homestead near Norway, Illinois in July 1849; his widow, Caroline, survived him three years.
 Jacob Slogvig married Serena, daughter of Thomas Madland, in March 1831.
 He became one of the founders of the Norwegian settlement in Lee County, Iowa, in 1840, later went to California, where he died in May 1864.
 The widow lived until about 1897.
 Some time before her death, she had been living at the home of her son, Andrew J. Anderson, at San Diego, California.